scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Voice computing includes speech-to-text, speech-to-commands, and speech-to-code.
 These activities enable you to use your voice to generate prose, operate your computer, and write computer code.
 This use of your voice can partially replace the use of the keyboard when tired of typing, when suffering from repetitive stress injuries, or both.
-Software like Serenade and Talon Voice operate wherever you can place the mouse cursor and support the writing of computer code, but both do a poor job at dictation.
+Software like Serenade and Talon Voice operate wherever you can place the mouse cursor and support the writing of computer code, but both do a medicore job at dictation.
 In addition, these packages have a steep learning curve and take months to master.
 We found that we could be prodcutive within an hour with the Voice In Plus plugin for Google Chrome and Microsoft Edge.
 This plugin is easy to install, provides accurate dictation, and is easy to modify to correct wrong word insertations with text replacements.